 I cannot recommend enough a book by Joe Friel called "The Triathlete's Training Bible".
 It's really educational for any level of athlete and especially a beginner.
 You will learn about what types of training there are but also why you are doing them.
 I learned a lot from reading this book and it has practical examples of training plans to follow, too.

 That's it for this final article in the series.
 Hopefully you have gained something from them and they have helped prevent a few mistakes which may have been made.
 If you have any questions I'd love to hear from you so drop me a message and I will do my best to answer you.

 Author Bio: Robert Jackson this year became an Ironman!
 He believes a balanced, yet consistent, approach to training and diet will deliver results.
 Having started out with a fear of the water, he managed to complete the 3.8km Ironman swim in 1.5 hours just 11 months later, proving that "anything is possible...".
-Robert has recently created a website to guide those looking for protein powder.
+Robert has recently started training clients in Canary Wharf, London.
 Click here to find out more.